Lawyer Referrals

 Why Do Doctors Fail to Correctly Diagnose Strokes?

-Stroke diagnoses are delayed in some cases because initial symptoms can be nonspecific, and the onset of symptoms can appear at varying times across patients.
-Some patients experience symptoms ― such as weakness, confusion, poor coordination, and difficulty speaking — within minutes of the blood clot or brain bleed, which makes the correct diagnosis clearer to doctors.
+Proper medical diagnosis always begins with obtaining a complete and accurate medical history and ordering appropriate diagnostic tests.
+However, stroke diagnoses are delayed in some cases because initial symptoms can be nonspecific, and the onset of symptoms can appear at varying times across patients.
+Some patients experience symptoms―such as weakness, confusion, poor coordination, and difficulty speaking—within minutes of the ischemic blood clot or the hemorrhagic brain bleed, which makes the correct diagnosis clearer to doctors.
 However, when a patient experiences the onset of these symptoms over a period of hours or days, they are more likely to be misdiagnosed.

 A stroke is a medical emergency.
 The quicker doctors accurately diagnose and treat it, the better the patient’s outcome is likely to be.
 Two million brain cells die every minute during a stroke, which puts a patient at risk for permanent brain damage, disability, or death.
 Treatment within three hours of symptoms improves the chances of recovery with little or no disability.